District 8 Commissioners

 Enoch Yeung

-Planning and Design Commission
+Chair Of Planning and Design Commission

 Enoch Yeung first moved to Sacramento in 2004 when he got married and moved into the Meadowview neighborhood in 2005.
 He has worked for both government and non-profits in the affordable housing finance field for almost 15 years.
 In 2008, he helped establish a local non-profit with his local church to reach out to families with before/after school programs.
 Part of his passion is to see the Sacramento Region provide greater affordable housing options for all individuals and families, while also promoting greater connection and care for one another.
 When he is not working, Enoch enjoys spending time with his wife Priscilla and two kids Miriya and Isaiah whether it be playing/watching sports or just walking around parks with their pandemic dog companion Luna.